 Statutory Orders may also involve a Parliamentary procedure.
 Different Acts have different provisions, but Orders may need to be laid before Parliament in draft before being made, or after they have been made.
 The Act may also require the Order to be approved by Parliament before it comes into force.

-All Orders made at meetings of the Privy Council since 2000 are listed on this website under the date of the Council at which they were made.
+Orders in Council made at meetings of the Privy Council since 2010 are listed on this website under the date of the Council at which they were made.